What Is The Best 22 Rifle? We Look At 5 Top .22 Rifle Options

 Browning Semiauto .22

-If you are looking for a rifle that you can mount a scope on and that is very precise, then this is probably not the best 22 rifle for you.
+If you are looking for a rifle that you can mount a scope on and that is very precise, then this is probably not the right 22 rifle for you.
 It is a bit pricey and is more for folks that want a “classical” gun.

 Anschutz 1700 Series

-So if you just want a .22 rifle for general shooting and a bit of small game hunting, then this is perhaps not the best 22 rifle option for your needs.
+So if you just want a .22 rifle for general shooting and a bit of small game hunting, then this is perhaps not the ideal 22 rifle option for your needs.
 However if you want a top of the line rifle that is well made and extremely accurate, then you should have a look into this rifle.